TomHarcus/hyb2/README_python_port.md

 The hyb2 wrapper works in an interactive `qlogin` session, but **not** inside a batch job.
 A batch job runs on a non-interactive shell that doesn't load your `~/.bashrc`, so the `hyb2` function is not available.
-For batch jobs you write a small job script that calls the container directly with the full `apptainer run` command, then submit it with `qsub`.
+For batch jobs you write a small job script that calls the container directly with the full `apptainer run` command or activates the hyb2 env, then submit it with `qsub`.

-Create a file, e.g. `run_hyb2.sh`, in your scratch run directory and paste in this:
+Create a file, e.g. `run_hyb2.sh`, in your scratch run directory.

+If using Apptainer, paste this:

 ```bash
 #!/bin/bash
 #$ -cwd                      # run in the directory you submit from